Sikyanakotik/Sikyanakotik/README.md

 ## Patrick D. Reding

-As a highly resourceful mathematician and software developer with seven years of experience, I have developed strong programming and algorithm development skills, particularly in the field of satellite and communications systems.
+As a highly resourceful mathematician and software developer with seven years of work experience, I have developed strong programming and algorithm development skills, particularly in the field of satellite and communications systems.
 I have a proven ability to develop software in Python, MATLAB, and C++, a strong foundation in algorithm development, machine learning, and optimization, and solid skills in technical writing and copy editing.
 I am seeking a challenging role where I can leverage my existing skills and develop new ones to find novel solutions to interesting problems.

 ### SOFTWARE SKILLS:
 -	Programming languages: Python, JavaScript/TypeScript, MATLAB, C++, C#, Java, PHP